-Today we have a guest blog by Beth Butler on Breakout Rooms.
-But before Beth shows you how to use this function.
+Today we have a guest blog on Breakout Rooms.
+But before we show you how to use this function.
 We want to show you why we need them.

 “Its 10 times easier to tune out during online calls than in person”Tweet